 Consult our buyer's guide to the best trampolines to choose the right one for your garden.

-2. Make your garden suitable for older children
+3. Make your garden fun for older children

-With older children, you can start exploring fun, challenging activities and games, and learning about plants and wildlife – and sustainability.
+With garden ideas for children who are a bit older, you can start exploring fun, challenging activities and games, and learning about plants and wildlife – and sustainability.
 You may want to encourage them to grow a kitchen garden (they're never to young to find this fascinating).
-Find out how to grow your own organic fruit and vegetables, too.
+Find out how to start organic gardening too.

 You might also need to create space for a larger climbing frame, a treehouse, a football pitch or goal, a netball post and, as a result, choose plants that can stand up to being bashed about.
 A row of espalier fruit trees, a shrub border or trellis around the garden will hopefully stop balls going into the neighbours' gardens regularly.